softengineer/qsshterm/README.md

 The ssh tab termnial aims at working in Windows, Linux and Mac.
 This project is not standalone, it is based on other two opensource projects
 1. [qtermwidget](https://github.com/lxqt/qtermwidget) - vt100 emulator
-   **Notice: please use qtermwidget in 3rdparty directory since original one doesn't support Windows platform.**
+   Notice: please use qtermwidget to compile in 3rdparty directory since original one doesn't support Windows platform.
 2. [libssh](https://www.libssh.org/) - the ssh library to support ssh protocol.

 The project is aimed to provide qt based GUI to offer easy way to access SSH server like putty or securecrt.

-current version only works on Linux, Windows (I haven't tested it on Mac) Installation and compile:
+current version only works on Linux, Windows (I haven't tested it on Mac)

+Installation and compile:

 In Linux :